neri/maystorm/README.md

 ### run on qemu

-1. Copy qemu's OVMF for x64 to `var/ovmfx64.fd`.
-2. Follow the build instructions to finish the installation.
+1. Follow the build instructions to finish the installation.
+2. Copy qemu's OVMF for x64 to `var/ovmfx64.fd`.
 3. `make run`

 ### run on real hardware

+1. Follow the build instructions to finish the installation.
-* Copy the files in the path `mnt/efi` created by the build to a USB memory stick and reboot your computer.
+2. Copy the files in the path `mnt/efi` created by the build to a USB memory stick and reboot your computer.
 * You may need to change settings such as SecureBoot.

 ## HOE: Haribote-OS Emulation Subsystem